-Keeping innovation at the forefront of the Company, performances are not be confined to the proscenium arch, but engage the audience from a theatrical environment in the round to large-scale promenade installations.
+In launching Regents Opera in 2012 we have kept innovation at the forefront of the new company.
+Performances have not been confined to the proscenium arch, but engage the audience from a theatrical environment in the round to large-scale promenade installations.

-Nicholas says: “This is an exciting time for the independent world of opera.
-Despite the current difficult financial climate, Regents Opera ensures that everyone who loves opera will be able to attend a stylish and high-quality production with fabulous singing and in doing so challenge the established subsidized sector as we have done in the past with the standards set by Opera A La Carte.”
+General director Nicholas Heath says: “This is an exciting time for the independent world of opera.
+Despite the current difficult financial climate, Regents Opera ensures that everyone who loves opera will be able to attend a stylish and high-quality production with fabulous singing and in doing so challenge the established subsidised sector as we have done in the past with the standards set by Opera A La Carte.”

 Nicholas has many years’ experience of the opera world.
 After studying art and design, he chose to pursue a career in singing, which grew from the Montepulciano Arts Festival in the early 1980s and led in 1993 to a full time contract at the Royal Opera House, Covent Garden.